 Today, however, independent business owners comprise a small and declining – even endangered – part of the population.
 Most of the economic ownership, once widely distributed, has been steadily consolidated into fewer and fewer hands – mostly in large corporations.

-The vast majority of people today are wage laborers, working for somebody else.
+In addition, the vast majority of people today are wage laborers, working for somebody else.
 They are not “operationally responsible” for the success of the enterprises that employ them.

 No wonder most people feel powerless in the face of the political and economic problems we face today: They have been relieved of any effective “operational responsibility.”